-- (1) obtaining an examination, classroom activity, or laboratory exercise by stealing or collusion. - (2) discovering the content of an examination, classroom activity, laboratory exercise, or homework assignment before it is given.
+- (1) obtaining an examination, classroom activity, or laboratory exercise by stealing or collusion. - (2) Discovering the content of an examination, classroom activity, laboratory exercise, or homework assignment before it is given. - (3) using an unauthorized source of information during an examination, classroom activity, laboratory exercise, or homework assignment. - (4) entering an office or building to obtain an unfair advantage.

-- (3) using an unauthorized source of information during an examination, classroom activity, laboratory exercise, or homework assignment. - (4) entering an office or building to obtain unfair advantage. - (5) taking an examination for another person. - (6) completing a classroom activity, laboratory exercise, homework assignment, or research paper for another person. - (7) altering grade records. - (8) using any unauthorized form of electronic communication device during an examination, classroom activity, or laboratory exercise. - (9) Plagiarism.
-Plagiarism is the using, stating, offering, or reporting as one's own, an idea, expression, or production of another person without proper credit. - (10) Students are required to dress in a manner as deemed appropriate for the classroom setting and should not disrupt the learning process.
+- (5) taking an examination for another person. - (6) completing a classroom activity, laboratory exercise, homework assignment, or research paper for another person. - (7) altering grade records. - (8) using any unauthorized form of electronic communication device during examination, classroom activity, or laboratory exercise. - (9) Plagiarism.
+Plagiarism is the use, stating, offering, or reporting as one's own, an idea, expression, or production of another person without proper credit. - (10) Students must dress appropriately for the classroom and should not disrupt the learning process.